github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ## What are the supported secrets

-For information about the secrets and service providers supported for push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."
+For information about the secrets and service providers supported by push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 {% ifversion push-protection-delegated-bypass %}